therealnicoroshi/modlist/README.md

   4. Lower the grass density in 'Explore Virtual Folder/Net Script Framework/Plugins/GrassControlConfig.txt/OverwriteMinGrassSize = 65' by INCREASING this number to something like 75-80.

-### *Although the list can play without additional paid mods I personally use the frame generator from [Lossless Scaling](https://store.steampowered.com/app/993090/Lossless_Scaling/) to 4x my framerate and run this list at 144 FPS.
-Decide what is right for yourself.*

 #### ❗*IMPORTANT: If you plan to use lossless scaling you should disable ENB Frame Gen in the 4.Optimazation section in the left pane of MO2 ❗